planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Rally

 Shaking off the pain, standing up on their hind legs, and putting their guard back up.
 A primal display of stubbornness that shows the world not to count them down yet.
 A Rally doubles current Mettle, up to the maximum.
-Current Mettle must be higher than zero (1+) to Rally, and Surges cannot be spent on a Rally.
+Current Mettle must be higher than zero (1+) to Rally.

 A Rally is most effective at half Mettle, less so when higher or lower.
 For example, if max Mettle is 10 and current Mettle is 5, a Rally boosts them back to full.
 If they waited until they were down to only 1 Mettle, it would only get them back to 2.
 When to Rally is an important tactical choice, made easier with strong allies or cover to provide breathing space.

 ### Rattle

-Taunting, threatening, trash-talking, or demoralizing a foe makes it harder for them to focus.
+Taunting, threatening, trash-talking, or demoralizing a foe grants a powerful advantage, perhaps as much as physical damage.
 This is only effective if they can grasp the indignity of it.
 Rattle is a Check of NATURE vs. MOTIVE, but a spiteful, authoritative, or comedic CALLING can do.
-This inflicts the ***Rattled*** Status, forcing them to discard their lowest die or dice on any Check.

-For example, a Rattled combatant makes an Attack Check and gets [2, 2, 4, 5, 5, 6].
-They must discard the 2s and now have only Edge, meaning they have no Score and fail.
+This cuts their current Mettle in half, rounding up as always.
+Any Edge inflicts the Rattled Status, which keeps them from Rallying it back on that many future Actions.

 Foes discombobulated in this way often surrender or flee.